Chapter 2: Supporting students coping with Covid-19 grief

 - Bristol Board

 - Ask the students what their goals are for the year.
-Right these down in the first section of the contract.
+Write these down in the first section of the contract.

 - Ask students how they need to feel each day in the classroom to be able to reach their goals (examples: safe, content, calm).
 Write these down in second section of the contract.